PankajSingh1108/eCommerce-Sales-Dashboard-Created-in-Microsoft-Excel/README.md

 - **Dashboard Creation:** Design a dashboard by organizing multiple charts and visual elements on a single page.
 - **Insights:** Deliver actionable insights and recommendations to stakeholders based on the analysis.

+### Important Insights from the Dashboard
+- Women are more likely to buy compared to men (65%)
+- Maharashtra, Karnataka and Uttar Pradesh are the top 3 states (35%)
+- Adult age group (31-50 yrs) is max contributing (50%)
+- Amazon, Flipkart and Myntra channels are max contributing(80%)